neuhausi/canvasxpress-LLM/RULES.md

 # CanvasXpress Configuration Rules and Guidelines

 ## Overview
 CanvasXpress ([https://canvasxpress.org](https://canvasxpress.org)) is a JavaScript library for data analytics and visualization.
 It generates visualizations such as bar graphs, box plots, pie charts and other graph types by creating JSON data structures specifying the configuration and data for the visualizations.
 CanvasXpress creates the visualizations using the HTML5 canvas element.
 Furthermore, CanvasXpress provides various parameters for data wrangling and line fitting.
 For data wrangling, use groupingFactors to combine data, segregateSamplesBy or segregateVariablesBy for faceting into subplots, transformData for mathematical transformations, transposeData to swap rows and columns, pivotBy with a column name to reshape data, samplesClustered or variablesClustered for clustering with dendrograms, and showHistogram to generate histograms.
 For line fitting, use showRegressionFit to display a regression line or showLoessFit for a lowess fit line, both typically on scatter plots.
 All these parameters should be set based on the English description and relevant column names.
-To learn more on how to create a CanvasXpress visualization, refer to the [CanvasXpress Overview](OVERVIEW.md) documentation and to see examples of CanvasXpress visualizations, refer to the [visual reference](https://canvasxpress.org/minimalExamples.html) documentation.
+To learn more on how to create a CanvasXpress visualization, refer to the [OVERVIEW.md](OVERVIEW.md) file and to see examples of CanvasXpress visualizations, refer to the [visual reference](https://canvasxpress.org/minimalExamples.html) documentation.

 ## Core Task
 Your task is to generate a JSON object representing the config parameter for a CanvasXpress visualization.
 You will receive an English description of the desired visualization along with a list of headers or column names from the data that will be used.
 It is crucial to note that you will not be provided with the complete dataset, nor should your output include any actual numerical data or the data object itself.
 Your response must be a valid JSON object that strictly adheres to the rules and guidelines outlined below.